 How it works

-Load after interaction: Scripts load only after the user scrolls, clicks, or interacts with the page
+Load after interaction: Scripts load only after the user scrolls, clicks, or interacts with the page.
+Use with caution — not suitable if your site has sliders, animations, menus, or other interactive elements in the above-the-fold area.

 All scripts are delayed unless excluded.